wHoIsDReAmer/RabbiTTY/README.md

 # Rabbitty

+> Warn: This is a work-in-progress project.

-Rabbitty is a terminal emulator chasing foot-level memory thrift and cross-platform speed, with feature-ful and polish.
+Rabbitty is a terminal emulator chasing `foot`-like memory thrift and cross-platform speed, with feature-ful and polish.

 - Lean memory: small, steady footprint even with deep scrollback.
 - Fast paths: low-latency rendering and input.